sergio11/document_search_engine_architecture/README.md

 # A document search engine architectural approach
 An architectural approach to implementing a large-scale document search engine based on Apache Nifi.

+Also you can read more detail information about this project [in this Medium article](https://sanchezsanchezsergio418.medium.com/an-architectural-approach-to-implement-a-large-scale-document-search-engine-based-on-apache-nifi-430cbe91065f?source=your_stories_page-------------------------------------).

 ## Main Components

 * ETL process design based on Apache Nifi's flow-based programming model to proccess and extract all metadata and content from each files.